MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > [!NOTE]
 >
-> During preview, the connection settings for connectors will continue to be encrypted with a Microsoft-managed key.
+> The connection settings for connectors will continue to be encrypted with a Microsoft-managed key.
 >
 > Contact a representative for services not listed above for information about customer-managed key support.